-The company said it was its first international order of this magnitude.
-The partners said they were not prepared to disclose the actual volumes secured in the deal at this stage, however.
+It is its first international order of this magnitude.
+The partners did not disclose the actual volumes secured in the deal, however.

-Unibio said Grupo Blumos will be one of the first companies to use its novel protein on a large scale in aquaculture feed.
+Grupo Blumos will be one of the first companies to use the novel protein on a large scale in aquaculture feed.
 "The first delivery is expected to take place in 2021," s spokesperson for Unibio told us.

 Grupo Blumos is a regional leader in the supply and distribution of specialty ingredients for the food, feed, enology, flavors, pharmaceuticals, nutraceuticals and cosmetics industries.
 It has been in operation for over 75 years.
 It only entered the animal feed market in 2016.
 The group also has subsidiaries in Brazil, Peru and Argentina.